 Setting Up a Local Server With MAMP

 MAMP is a local server environment that is free for Mac OS and Windows users.
 It allows you to set up a WordPress environment on your local hard drive so that you can test and implement features without having to interfere with your live site.
-In order to use MAMP, you’ll need to use your FTP client, such as FileZilla to download your website files.
+To use MAMP, you’ll need to use your FTP client, such as FileZilla to download your website files.
 Let’s go through the steps to set up a local server using MAMP.

 - Download and Install MAMP.

-- Navigate to your applications folder (My Computer on Windows) and double click it to run the program.
+- Navigate to your applications folder (My Computer on Windows) and double-click it to run the program.

 - Click the Ports Tab to view the Port Settings.

 Choose Set Web & MySQL ports to 80 & 3306 to be able to view your local site in your web browser by typing localhost in the browser.
 This will eliminate the need to put in localhost:8888 every time you want to view your site.

 4. Click the Start Servers button on the MAMP Start/Stop screen.

 To View your site, type in localhost in your browser.
 You’ll see something like Index of/.
 This will tell you that MAMP is working properly, but that the directory is empty.

 If you want to install a new version of WordPress, download and unzip WordPress into the htdocs folder in your MAMP directory.
 If you want to install a copy of your live site, move the files you downloaded in FileZilla into the htdocs folder.

 Next, you’ll need to set up a database.
 To do this, open localhost in your browser and hover over Tools, then select phpMyAdmin.